Top-5 Engineered Halloween Pranks

-Check out these high-tech Halloween creations and unleash your creativity on those unsuspecting goblins!
+Check out these high-tech Halloween pranks and unleash your creativity on those unsuspecting goblins!

-There are a million ways to make a “low-tech” Halloween scare, but this year we’re going to let the machines do the work.
-Here are our favorite creative, high-tech, engineered Halloween pranks!
+There are a million ways to make a “low-tech” Halloween prank, but this year we’re going to let the machines do the work.
+Here are our favorite creative, engineered Halloween pranks!

-Alexa the ghost with Amazon Echo: By now you’re probably familiar with the Amazon Echo and it’s voice-activated personal assistant “Alexa.”
-It already does dozens of cool things, but every day there are creative coders and engineers coming up with even cooler things it can do!
-Turn yours into a creepy ghost controlled by your voice!
+By now you’re probably familiar with the Amazon Echo and its voice-activated personal assistant “Alexa.”
+It already does dozens of cool things, but every day creative coders and engineers are coming up with even cooler things it can do!
+Turn your Amazon Echo into a creepy ghost controlled by your voice!

-Ghost Drone: You had a drone.
-Now, you’ve got a horrifying, flying banshee with a skeleton face.
-Drop the mic, Dr. Frankenstein, you just won Halloween.
+If you have a drone, you can also have a horrifying, flying banshee with a skeleton face.
+Drop the mic, Dr. Frankenstein, you just won the Halloween prank war!

 Subscribe Today!